Sussy-OS/LRA-Community-Edition/README.md

 ```

 # LRA:CE Features
+* Start from current frame checkbox.
+(Not on any other LRA-based programs.)
 * Discord activity support (Aka little stats when you click your user)
 * Custom scarves from a .txt file in /LRA/Scarves -> [/Examples/Scarves/README.md](https://github.com/RatherBeLunar/LRA-Community-Edition/tree/master/Examples/Scarves/README.md)
 * Custom amount of scarf segments